kazuhiro4949/PagingKit/README.md

 ## 1. Inherite PagingMenuViewCell and create custom cell

 PagingKit has PagingMenuViewCell.
-PagingMenuViewController uses it to construct menu element.
+PagingMenuViewController uses it to construct each menu element.

 ```swift
 import UIKit